 2. Enhance your credibility to improve conversion rates

 The next tip for increasing your website conversion rates is to establish credibility.
 Research shows that 67% of customers may try a new product if it has a good reputation.
 However, they’ll also stop buying it if they don’t trust the company behind the product anymore.

 It means that you need to establish and maintain your brand’s credibility and reputation.
 One way to do it is to make sure that your website looks credible and appealing.
 We’ll discuss this some more in Design and the Importance of First Impressions below.

 How to improve your website credibility

-Displaying trust seals from verified parties is excellent for building trust in visitors.
+Displaying trust signals from verified parties is excellent for building confidence in visitors.
 It may include third-party endorsement badges or otherwise.
-For e-commerce, the best trust seals include the:
+For ecommerce, the best trust signals include the:

 - SSL certificate (for a safe checkout)